 Offerors submitting a proposal in response to this RFP must be an established company that is in the business of purchasing and marketing promotional merchandise.
-No specific minimums have been set on the minimum amount of experience required by the State for offerors submitting a proposal in response to this RFP, however, a minimum of three years of experience is desired.
-Offerors should highlight their experience in purchasing and marketing promotional items and merchandise, preferably within the State of Alaska.
+For offers to be considered responsive, offerors must have a minimum of three years' experience purchasing, marketing and distributing promotional merchandise.
+Offerors should highlight their experience in purchasing, distributing, and marketing promotional items and merchandise, preferably within the State of Alaska.